latanas/moonsprite/README.md

 # Game Project "Weather Ready or Not"
 DES310 was a game development module at Abertay University.
-We worked as team "Moonsprite" to create the serious game "Weather Ready or Not" based on a client proposal by British Red Cross.
-Extracts from the official description can be found below.
+We worked as team "Moonsprite" to create the serious game "Weather Ready or Not".
+In this game you try help a town prepare for a dangerous storm.
+This was based on client proposal by British Red Cross.

 ## Moonsprite Team